thegworld/gtx-browser/docs/updater/design_doc.md

 Some tests require two versions of the updater.
 For this reason, an older version of the updater is checked into `//third_party/updater`.
-Updaters for each architecture and platform, Google-branded and Chromium-branded, are available there.
-These versions of the updater are sourced from Chromium or Google's official build output, brought in through CIPD and 3pp.
+Updaters for each architecture and platform, Google-branded and GTx Browser-branded, are available there.
+These versions of the updater are sourced from GTx Browser or Google's official build output, brought in through CIPD and 3pp.

 The updater has its own